cloudxabide/jetsons.lab/Foo/flash_Jetson_Xavier-NX_for_Fedora.md

-# Install Microshift on Nvidia Jetson Xavier NX using Fedora
+# Install Microshift on NVIDIA Jetson Xavier NX using Fedora

 ## Purpose

 ## Requirements

-* Nvidia Jetson Xavier NX system
+* NVIDIA Jetson Xavier NX system
 * Ubuntu Laptop running 18.04 LTS (I'll explain this more in a different post)
 * USB-A to USB-micro-B cable